daitasu/aicontextr/README.md

 npx @daitasu/aicontextr --config ./scripts/config.yaml
 ```

-This will generate sample MDC and CLAUDE.md files so you can see exactly how the tool works.
+This will generate sample *.mdc and CLAUDE.md files so you can see exactly how the tool works.

 ### Options

 - `-c, --config <path>`: Path to config file (default: `scripts/config.yaml`)
-- `-v, --verbose`: Enable verbose logging
 - `-h, --help`: Display help information
 - `-V, --version`: Display version number